 Encephalitis is an acute inflammation of the brain.
-The majority of cases are caused by either a viral infection or the immune system mistakenly attacking brain tissue.
+The majority of encephalitis cases result from either a viral infection or a person’s immune system mistakenly attacking their brain tissue.

 Different types of encephalitis have different causes.

 Typically, a person with encephalitis will experience some of the following:

 An individual may experience neck stiffness.
 There may also be stiffness of the limbs, slow movements, and clumsiness.
 They may also feel drowsy and have a cough.